Code-Institute-Submissions/MoniPar-the-visensemble/README.md

 # Acknowledgements

-A huge thanks goes to my mentor [Sammy Dartnall](https://github.com/SammyDartnall10) for all the help and encouragment she gave me throughout this project.
+A huge thanks goes to my mentor [Sammy Dartnall](https://github.com/SammyDartnall10) for all the guidance and encouragment she gave me throughout this project.
 Same goes to the fabulous Student Care Duo Kenan Wright and Kasia Bogucka for their support and help with getting set up and sorted as well as my MSLETBB team mates for the moral and technical l support.
 Thank you goes to the [CodeInstitute](https://codeinstitute.net/ie/) [Slack](https://slack.com/intl/en-ie/) community which had a lot of material I found useful in the various channels.
-My friends and little team of screen reading technology testers [Abbie Healy](https://www.linkedin.com/in/abbie-healy-2a641b20a/), Edvard Navackas, Victoria Alves de Oliveira and Tim Culhane for testing my website and giving very helpful feedback.
+My friends and little team of screen-reading technology testers [Abbie Healy](https://www.linkedin.com/in/abbie-healy-2a641b20a/), Edvard Navackas, Victoria Alves de Oliveira and Tim Culhane for testing my website and giving very helpful feedback.
 My parents Joe and Lucia Parnis for the encouragment and last but not least my partner [Austen Donohoe](https://www.instagram.com/circlestrafemedia/) for the VisEnsemble Logo and for all the dinners and cups of tea.

 [Back to Top](#table-of-contents)